sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [treehouse](https://teamtreehouse.com) : The fast, easy, and affordable way to build your skills.
 - [GeeksforGeeks](https://practice.geeksforgeeks.org) : Learn to code, Study for placement, Do competitive coding.
 - [edabit](https://edabit.com/challenges) : Practice coding via various small challenges.
+- [Exercism](https://exercism.org/) : Develop fluency in 75 programming languages with their unique blend of learning, practice and mentoring.
+Exercism is fun, effective and 100% free, forever.
 - [Learn Git Branching](https://learngitbranching.js.org) : Learn and practice git commands in an interactive way
 - [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
 - [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.